 To take advantage of these newer treatments, children with cancer should be treated at a specialized cancer center if possible.
 Doctors at these centers have extensive experience in treating children with cancer and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care.
 This is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 An increasing number of pediatric cancer centers also have services for teenagers and young adults.
-Sometimes, adult cancer centers also offer clinical trials for teens and young adults with cancer.
+Sometimes, adult cancer centers also offer services and clinical trials for teens and young adults with cancer.

 Descriptions of each treatment option for AML are listed below.
 Two types of treatment commonly used to treat AML in children are chemotherapy and stem cell/bone marrow transplantation.
 Radiation therapy is used occasionally in specific situations.
 Sometimes, more than one treatment is used.